tonyauyeung/tonyauyeung.github.io/content/post/hitsz/index.md

 ---
-title: 🎓 I'm graduating from HITsz.
+title: 🎓 I've graduated from HITsz.
 date: 2023-06-30
 authors:
   - admin
 tags:
   - News
-summary: I received a Bachelor of Engineering with distinction.
+# summary: I received a Bachelor of Engineering with distinction.
 ---

+I received a Bachelor of Engineering in Data Science with distinction 🎉, with GPA 90/100 (3.8/4.0) and ranking top 10% of my cohort.